-My art is evolving into a coherent collection.
-I have such wide interests in different media, and lots of disjointed ideas that take me on exciting tangents…but now I’m developing as an aspiring professional artist I am focussing on one clear collection.
+I have such wide interests in different media, and lots of disjointed ideas that take me on exciting tangents…but over the past few years I’ve been developing as an aspiring professional artist and thinking more about clear collections of work.

 My training is in Traditional Chinese Medicine, meditation and qi gong.
 I started with shiatsu training 20 years ago when I first decided to follow my heart’s desire to focus on helping others.
 Following this I spent eight years in Manchester training in many different aspects of TCM and Buddhism, and have been teaching and practicing for 18 years.
 Like many people, I was dissuaded from pursuing my first love, art, because I was very capable academically.
 So, I have a BA Hons degree and an MSc, but they have little relevance to my core identity.
 Of course, I did these for a reason, nothing was wasted, and I am where I am now because of all of my experiences.
 Throughout my life I’ve continued to be creative in many different ways, and more recently, I’ve put more work into being my authentic self by pursuing what’s in my heart.